PhD in Germany: Funded Doctoral Programs 2026

 Step 4: Interview and Selection

-If shortlisted, you will typically be invited to an interview — often via video call for international candidates.
+If shortlisted, you are invited to an interview — often via video call for international candidates.
 Structured programs may include a multi-day selection event with presentations, interviews, and campus tours.
 Be prepared to discuss your research ideas in depth and demonstrate familiarity with the group's work.

 Step 5: Acceptance and Enrollment